 I’ve recently had the pleasure of chatting to Jeremy Searle, a farmer from Idaho who also happens to be a talented iPhone photographer.
 With an amazing eye for light and composition, he takes stunning photos of the scenery around him.
 In this interview you’ll learn more about Jeremy, and how he captures such beautiful landscape photos with his iPhone.

 I live with my wife and three daughters on a farm outside of Burley, Idaho, USA.
 I live in the house my grandfather built over 65 years ago.

 I work on our family farm with my dad and two of my brothers, and we grow wheat, sugar beets, and of course, famous Idaho potatoes.

 It’s a beautiful area of the world, and many of my photos are of the mountains right behind my house.

 How did your iPhone photography journey begin?

 It began in the spring of 2014.
-I was searching the internet to find out how to control depth of field with an iPhone camera, and it led me to this website.
+I was searching the internet to find out how to blur background on iPhone camera, and it led me to this website.

 Before that time I’d been taking photos with a point and shoot camera as well as my phone.
 I didn’t know a lot about photography, but I really enjoyed taking pictures and had a desire to learn more about it.